 Created by Collective Act, in collaboration with Turner Prize-winning artists Assemble, Grammy and Mercury nominated composer Jon Hopkins, and a team of leading technologists, scientists and philosophers, Dreamachine invites you on a magical journey to explore the extraordinary potential of your mind.

-In 2022 Dreamachine engaged over a million people across the UK in a major interdisciplinary programme fusing world class artists with leading scientific researchers.
+Engaging millions of people across the UK, Dreamachine is a major interdisciplinary programme fusing world class artists with leading scientific researchers.
 Read more about the story and the impact of our programme here.

 Do you see the world as it really is?
 It may seem to you that you do – that the world, with its colours and sounds and people and places, pours itself directly into your mind through your eyes and your ears, through all your senses.
 But research into perception – into how the brain makes sense of the information it receives – tells a very different story.